 Tour Highlights: Rannoch Moor, Glen Coe, Fort William, The Great Glen, Loch Ness, Inverness, Glen Carron, Isle of Skye, Beach combing, Cuillin Hills, Eilean Donan Castle, The Five Sisters, Pre-historic sites, John O’Groats, Duncansby Head, Wick, Lochcarron, Bealach nam Bo Pass, Applecross, Loch Torridon, Cromarty, Dolphin spotting, Beauly, Spey Valley and Scenic Perthshire!

-Day One - Edinburgh/Glasgow to Inverness (4 nights)
+Day One - Edinburgh to Inverness (4 nights)

-From Edinburgh and Glasgow we will make our way via lonely Rannoch Moor to the beauty of Glen Coe.
+From Edinburgh we will make our way via lonely Rannoch Moor to the beauty of Glen Coe.
 There is a stop in the heart of the Glen before heading for Fort William.
-Drive through the Great Glen to Loch Ness, where we can visit Urquhart Castle and take a monster spotting cruise (optional).
+Drive through the Great Glen to Loch Ness, where we can visit Urquhart Castle and take a monster spotting cruise*.
 Our tour is based in Inverness, the capital of the Highlands for the next four nights.

 The stay in Inverness is unescorted.